By the end of this chapter, you will be able to:

 COMMUNITY PSYCHOLOGY PARTICIPATORY APPROACHES

 More and more researchers have learned from the field of Community Psychology to bring in community representation in early stages of research.
 Figure 1 of the National Institute for Drug Abuse Prevention Research Cycle above depicts the need for community input to inform all steps of research development (Robertson, et al., 2012).
 The NIDA research cycle allows for opportunities to include community input and address contextual factors (dashed lines) earlier in research as opposed to the tendency to use input later (solid lines).
 Researchers should pursue knowledge of how community factors will impact program implementation and success.
-The to implementation is community-driven.
+The community-centered approach to implementation is community-driven.
 With a community-centered approach, community psychologists can ensure that their efforts in health, education, practice, policy, and/or research are actually used, as is indicated in Case Study 18.2.

 The Test and Treat Rapid Access Model is designed to start someone who is diagnosed with HIV on Antiretroviral medications immediately.
 Angela Mooss and her team from Behavioral Science Research Institute partnered with the Infectious Disease Elimination Act Needle Exchange in Miami-Dade County, Florida, to implement this model for their clients in collaboration with community partners (e.g., HIV treatment providers).
 The needle exchange clientele were active injection drug users who received support to reduce the harm associated with drug use.
 Although Test and Treat was effectively practiced in Miami with multiple community-based organizations, the Infectious Disease Elimination Act Needle Exchange staff had concerns about their ability to use Test and Treat to link their clientele to HIV care.